Acxiom/metalus/pipeline-drivers-examples/docs/pipeline-execution-plan-example.md

 Save the pipeline json to a file named **execution-pipelines.json**

 ## Extraction Pipelines
-Additional pipelines will be created that take the DataFrame from the first pipeline and extract specific fields of data.
-Each pipeline will generate a new DataFrame.
+Additional pipelines will be created that take the DataFrame generated in the *ROOT* execution (available as a global lookup) and extract specific fields of data.
+Each pipeline will generate a new DataFrame which will be added to the globals object of the final execution.

 Two new steps are required to perform this process: